chrismytton/dotfiles/README.md

 ## Install

-You need to make sure you have the following tools before starting
+There are some dependencies you'll need before starting.

 * curl
 * git